How to reduce hiring bias in the recruitment process

 Confirmation bias

-Human beings have a proclivity to seek evidence that supports our existing beliefs and theories.
-Confirmation bias not only compels us only to interpret or recall information that aligns with our perceived truths, but it also reinforces our personal biases and stereotypes.
+We have a proclivity to seek evidence that supports our existing beliefs and theories.
+Confirmation bias not only compels us to interpret or recall information that aligns with our perceived truths, but it also reinforces our personal biases and stereotypes.

-During the hiring process, this may occur when a recruiter or hiring manager intentionally poses questions in hopes of eliciting responses that support their perception of a candidate.
+This may occur during the hiring process when a recruiter or hiring manager intentionally poses questions in hopes of eliciting responses that support their perception of a candidate.

 Affect heuristics

-People take this type of mental shortcut when making decisions by relying exclusively on their emotions instead of seeking out concrete evidence.
-Something like this can lead to biased and often incorrect conclusions about a candidate.
+People frequently take this mental shortcut when making decisions, relying exclusively on their emotions instead of seeking out concrete evidence.
+This can lead to biassed, often incorrect conclusions about a candidate.

 Examples would include deciding not to hire a candidate with tattoos due to a personal belief that tattooed people are untrustworthy and unprofessional.